 - 1. Member is included in the denominator, AND - 2.
-A claim for eligible Office or Telehealth encounter at the attributed Advanced Primary Care Entity includes a Social Determinant of Health Screening CPT code: - a.
-G9920 Screening performed and negative - b.
-G9919 Screening performed and positive and provision of recommendations, AND - 3.
-If the screening is positive and CPT G9919 is submitted, a corresponding Z code or codes are also submitted on the date of the positive screen with corresponding documentation of interventions offered to the patient.
-The Social Determinants of Health Z codes for 2021 are: See Last Page.
+A claim for eligible Office or Telehealth encounter at the attributed Blue KC PCF Entity includes a Social Determinant of Health Screening CPT code: - a.
+G9920 Screening performed and negative - G9919 Screening performed and positive and provision of recommendations, AND - 3.
+If the screening is positive and CPT G9919 is submitted, a corresponding ICD-10 Z code or codes are also submitted on the date of the positive screen.
+The

+Social Determinants of Health ICD-10 Z codes for 2024 are listed on pages 3 and 4.